 '''

 import mlrun

-project = mlrun.get_or_create_project("tutorial", context="src/", user_project=True)
+project = mlrun.get_or_create_project("tutorial", context="./", user_project=True)

 '''

 '''

-2022-08-24 08:53:27,460 [info] loaded project tutorial from MLRun DB
+2022-06-20 09:07:50,188 [info] loaded project tutorial from MLRun DB

 '''

-7.3.2 Using pre-built MLRun serving classes and images
+3.3.2 Using pre-built MLRun serving classes and images

-MLRun contains built-in serving functionality for the major ML/DL frameworks (Scikit-Learn, TensorFlow.Keras, ONNX, XGBoost, LightGBM and PyTorch).
-In addition MLRun provide a few container images with the required ML/DL packages pre-installed.
+MLRun contains built-in serving functionality for the major ML/DL frameworks (Scikit-Learn, TensorFlow.Keras, ONNX, XGBoost, LightGBM, and PyTorch).
+In addition, MLRun provides a few container images with the required ML/DL packages pre-installed.

-You can overwrite the packages in the images, or provide your own image (just need to make sure that the mlrun package is installed in it).
+You can overwrite the packages in the images, or provide your own image.
+(You just need to make sure that the mlrun package is installed in it.)